tsatria03/CookyCraze/docks/readme.txt

 Shift plus C: Copies the current buffer message to the clipboard.
 Shift plus M: Toggles mute or unmute on the focused buffer.
 Shift plus Backslash: Exports all buffer items to log files in the logs folder.

-Buffers are categorized message logs that keep track of everything that happens during your game.
-Instead of important messages disappearing after being spoken, they are stored in a buffer so you can review them at any time.

-There are six buffer categories.

-Achievements holds messages for every achievement you earn during play.
-Critical holds important notifications like rank ups and game milestones.
-Events holds messages from random events and flipper flips.
-General holds status updates and informational messages.
-Misc holds things like save confirmations and other game actions.
-Ranks holds regular rank up announcements.

-All of the buffers, except for the all buffer, can be muted independently so they stop being spoken aloud while still logging messages for later review.
-You can also export all of the buffer contents to log files in the logs folder at any time.

 Forms and menus.